bonyuta0204/New250/EssayOutline.md

 			+ from changint~ + Beyond~
 + Detail about problem
 	+ what is the problem
+		+ Decrease of Canadian Aid
+			+ economical influence
+			+ significance of investment
+		+ lack of clear vision
+			+ problem of administration
-		+ the problem is that canadian government has never done any activity engaging with diaspora
+			+ problem that aid as a whole has been not achived
-		+ diasporas has strong potential that can lead to efficient developmental aid to African states.
-		+ even though other nations like U.K. or U.S conducted some approach to African diaspora, canada has yet to done any activity.
 	+ why it is a problem
-		+ diasporas have big potential to profit both canada and thier home land.
+	+ Potential of Canada in terms of country of immigrant
+		+ Canada as country of immigrants.
-			+
+		+ potential of diaspora
-+ idea to overcome the problems
+			+ tha aid to African states.
+			+ for homeland security
+			+ canadian government has never done any activity engaging with diaspora
+		+ Role of policy
 	+ what is the idea
 	+ why it is effective
 + Conclusion